 When you mention another's work or ideas in your paper, provide an in-text citation.

-Paraphrased idea; Author included in signal phrase:
+Paraphrased idea; Author is named in a signal phrase:

 According to Volkow, Compton, & Wardo (2017), women who are – or are trying to become – pregnant should not use marijuana, even to treat morning sickness (p.
 129).